You booked a family photo session. Now what?

 Coordinated family outfit is great throughout the year and especially during the holidays because photos will turn out lovely no matter what!

-We all have that one kid who won’t cooperate.
+We all have that one kid who won’t cooperate, right?

-Plus, your family will be ready for a planned or spontaneous photoshoot!
+Plus, your family will be ready even for a spontaneous photoshoot!

 The easiest way to have a cohesive look for a coordinated family outfit is by choosing colors and/or patterns that GO together.

-Instead, choose a color palette that contains several colors that look good together.
+So, choose a color palette that contains several colors that look good together and use the 3-Color Rule I mentioned above.

 Here’s how to easily do that: